5ecompendium/bestiary/_creatures/grazzt-b.md

 ***Shapechanger.*** Graz'zt can use his action to polymorph into a form that resembles a Medium humanoid, or back into his true form.
 Aside from his size, his statistics are the same in each form.
 Any equipment he is wearing or carrying isn't transformed.

-***Innate Spellcasting.*** Graz'zt's spellcasting ability is Charisma.
+***Innate Spellcasting.*** Graz'zt's spellcasting ability is Charisma (spell save DC 23).
 He can innately cast the following spells, requiring no material components:

-* At will: charm person, crown of madness, detect magic, dispel magic, dissonant whispers
+* At will: <i>charm person, crown of madness, detect magic, dispel magic, dissonant whispers</i>

-* 3/day each: counterspell, darkness, dominate person, sanctuary, telekinesis, teleport
+* 3/day each: <i>counterspell, darkness, dominate person, sanctuary, telekinesis, teleport</i>

-* 1/day each: dominate monster, greater invisibility
+* 1/day each: <i>dominate monster, greater invisibility</i>

 ***Legendary Resistance (3/Day).*** If Graz'zt fails a saving throw, he can choose to succeed instead.